georgegeorgitsis/csv-parser/README.md

 ---

 ## The workflow of GET a single image request
-1. The user can GET one image using the parameter `UUID` in the request.
+1. The user can GET one image using the parameter `uuid` in the request.
 2. The application retrieves the image (if available by uuid) and searches the local directory to return the local image.
 3. There is a requirement that a local copy of the image is always available.
 4. In order to retrieve the image in `XML`, a parameter `?format=XML` is also required.